HomeLatest NewsTelecomReliance Jio Effect: Telecom subscriber base in India touches 1.18 billion

 With this, the cumulative requests increased from 261.06 million at the end of January 2017 to 266.73 million at the end of February since implementation of this facility nearly seven years ago.

-Cellular industry body COAI Director General Rajan Mathews believes that the MNP numbers need to be seen in the broader context of the overall subscriber base of India and not on a standalone basis, quoted PTI.
+Cellular body COAI Director General Rajan Mathews believes that the MNP numbers need to be seen in the broader context of the overall subscriber base of India and not on a standalone basis, quoted PTI.

 Get the day's headlines from Tech Observer straight in your inbox